-The Cape to Cape Track in the Margaret River region is one of Australia’s iconic bush walks and the best ways to explore the stunning landscape of Australia’s southwest.
-The 135km trail is Australia’s longest coastal walk, connecting Cape Naturaliste in the north with Cape Leeuwin, Australia’s most south-westerly point.
+The Cape to Cape Track in Western Australia’s Margaret River region is one of Australia’s iconic bush walks and the best ways to explore the stunning landscape of the southwest.
+The 135km long trail is Australia’s longest coastal walk, connecting Cape Naturaliste in the north with Cape Leeuwin, Australia’s most south-westerly point.

-The Cape to Cape track passes through the some of West Australia’s most stunning scenery, best swimming beaches, world-famous surf spots, waterfalls, sea cliffs and the giant Karri trees.
+The Cape to Cape track passes through the some of Western Australia’s most stunning scenery, best swimming beaches, world-famous surf spots, waterfalls, sea cliffs and the giant Karri trees.

 You don’t have to do the whole Cape to Cape walk

-If you want to do the entire 135km Cape to Cape walk you will need between 5 and 7 days, but unless you’re a hardcore hiker, one of the best thing about the Cape to Cape Track is that you don’t have to walk the entire track.
+If you want to do the entire 135km Cape to Cape trail you will need between 5 and 7 days, but unless you’re a hardcore hiker, one of the best thing about the cape to cape is that you don’t have to walk the entire track.
 You can walk for as long or as little as you want and keep coming back to do more sections.
 Click here for a map of the trail.

 No matter where you are along this strip of coast, it’s easy to find the track which passes through most beach carparks along the coast.